 The following tables set out selected consolidated financial information of the Coop for the periods indicated.
 The selected financial information of the Coop as at December 31, 2019 and 2018 and for the fiscal years ended December 31, 2019 and 2018 has been derived from the Coop's consolidated financial statements appearing elsewhere in this prospectus.
-The selected financial information of the Coop as at June 30, 2020 and 2019 and for the three and six month periods ended June 30, 2020 and 2019 has been derived from the Coop's condensed consolidated interim financial statements appearing elsewhere in this prospectus.
-The summary financial information should be read in conjunction with the consolidated financial statements of the Coop and the related notes and with "Management's Discussion and Analysis" included in this prospectus.
+The selected financial information of the Coop as at September 30, 2020 and 2019 and for the three and nine month periods ended September 30, 2020 and 2019 has been derived from the Coop's condensed consolidated interim financial statements appearing elsewhere in this prospectus.
+The summary financial information should be read in conjunction with the consolidated financial statements of the Coop (formerly named Constellation Software Netherlands Holding Coöperatief U.A.) and the related notes and with "Management's Discussion and Analysis" included in this prospectus.
 The summary financial information presented is based on the historical financial performance of the Coop, as predecessor to the Company, and does not take into account the Pre-Closing Reorganization, the Spin-Out or the Acquisition.